woolfi182/blockchain-test/README.md

 ## Architecture design

-I created a microservice to run it separately from server.
-The microservice gathers required data and don't bother the server or vise versa.
+I created a microservice to gather required data and don't bother the server or vise versa.
+The microservice does 3 simple steps:

+- go to blockchain
+- gather data:
+  - get block data
+  - get each DAI transaction from the block
+  - get balances of recipient and sender of each of the transactions
+- store to db

+I created a server to have API endpints to users to use the gathered data.
+Endpoints described [here](#endpoints)

 Also, in case of something happened to server (bugs, or too many users come and we don't have a scaller), the microservice will still gather data.

 As both are separated and contenerised, it's possible to extend them and run using K8s to scale up/down in case of need.

 ## Tests

 In progress

+## Technologies

+For Microservice I used only `ethers.js` library to got to blockchain and `sequelize` to connect and store data in postgres.
+I didn't use any loggers here as it's just a simple test task and there is nothing to analyse.

+For Server I used:

+- `sequelize` to connect to DB
+- `express` for simple server
+- `swagger` for great documentation